GSA/notifications-api/docs/api-usage.md

 flask command create-user-jwt --token=<USER_API_TOKEN> | tail -n 1 | pbcopy
 ```

-to copy a token usable by the admin UI to your pasteboard.
+to copy a token to your pasteboard.
 This token will expire in 30 seconds

 ### Disable token expiration checking in development